Thomas the Tank Engine & Friends (SNES)

 Thomas the Tank Engine and Friends is a young child's game, and it doesn't try to be anything more than that, so don't expect groundbreaking game play.
 But, for what it's trying to do, it accomplishes it's task to almost the highest standard, and if a little more time was put into the realising of Thomas' surroundings, then this title would be given a higher score.

-If you enjoyed this Thomas the Tank Engine & Friends review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Thomas the Tank Engine & Friends review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!